Here’s what The Dancing Girl and the Turtle is all about:

 Many of the posts in my blog talk about the back story to The Dancing Girl and the Turtle.
 About the inspiration drawn from my own family, the music and the clothing, the servants and the city itself.
 But there’s also the darker side: war and self-harm and politics, too.

 I didn’t make it all up.
 I put some serious legwork into research in order to bring Old Shanghai to life.
 Though I will say (and not just because I was once a lawyer): this is a work of fiction.

-For reviews of The Dancing Girl and the Turtle, check out my brag page.
+If you’d like to read in full all the reviews of The Dancing Girl and the Turtle, check out my brag page.

 - For readers in my hometown of Amsterdam: Boekhandel van Rossum.
-For folks outside Amsterdam, contact me here.

 - Or, if you prefer to read on your Kindle or absolutely must buy online then here’s the link to my author page at amazon.com and amazon.co.uk.